Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Results and discussion

 \section{Results and discussion}

 Models of size 216 atoms, 512 atoms, 1000 atoms and 4096 atoms were generated as detailed in table \ref{tab:prepam}.
-We analyze these configurations with respect to short-range order, medium-range order, electronic properties as well as mechanical properties.
-Fig. \ref{fig:coord} displays the defects in both the input and final configurations.
-The input configurations exhibit a higher prevalence of coordination defects than the final configurations: approximately 70\% for the 216-R1, 216-R2, and 512-R1 models, compared to around 30\% for the 512-R2 and 1000-R models, as illustrated by the blue bars.
-The green bars represent the total number of defects present in the final configurations.
+We analyze these configurations with respect to short-range order, medium-range order, as well as mechanical properties.
+First, we would like to emphasize that, the input configurations exhibit a higher prevalence of coordination defects than the final configurations: approximately 70\% for the 216-R1, 216-R2, and 512-R1 models, compared to around 30\% for the 512-R2 and 1000-R models.

 In all ARTn-MTP a-Si models, the final percentage of defective atoms remained below 2\%, with the exception of the 1000-R and 4096-R-MD models, which exhibit a final defect percentage of approximately 3\%.
-The initial 4-fold coordination number (shown by the orange bars in Fig. \ref{fig:coord}) is approximately 30\% for the 216-R1, 216-R2, and 512-R1 models, and around 68\% for the 512-R2 and 1000-R models.
-In contrast, the final configurations display markedly higher 4-fold coordination numbers (depicted by the red bars in Fig.~\ref{fig:coord} and Table~\ref{tab:Defects}), with values of 99.07\%, 100\%, 98.04\%, 98.04\%, 97.20\%, and 97.80\% for the 216-R1, 216-R2, 512-R1, 512-R2, 1000-R and 4096-R-MD models, respectively.
+The initial 4-fold coordination number is approximately 30\% for the 216-R1, 216-R2, and 512-R1 models, and around 68\% for the 512-R2 and 1000-R models.
+In contrast, the final configurations display markedly higher 4-fold coordination numbers (Table~\ref{tab:Defects}), with values of 99.07\%, 100\%, 98.04\%, 98.04\%, 97.20\%, and 98.05\% for the 216-R1, 216-R2, 512-R1, 512-R2, 1000-R and 4096-R-MD models, respectively.
 No atoms with fewer than 3 neighbors or more than 5 neighbors were observed.

-To further contextualize the number of coordination defects in the ARTn-MTP a-Si models, we present a comparison in Fig. \ref{fig:coordn}, which includes data from the literature as well.
+To further contextualize the number of coordination defects in the ARTn-MTP a-Si models, we present a comparison in Table~\ref{tab:Defects}, which includes data from MD simulation and the literature as well.
 First, all the models presented show no atoms with fewer than 3 neighbors or more than 5 neighbors.
 Secondly, all of the ARTn-MTP generated models exhibit fewer floating and dangling bonds compared to all other methods, except the WWW model and 100k-GAP18 model.
-Notably, the 216-R2 model is absent from Fig. \ref{fig:coordn} because it contains 100\% four-fold coordination.
+Notably, the 216-R2 model exhibit 100\% four-fold coordination.
 To our knowledge, no other a-Si models exhibit 100\% four-fold coordination, except for some WWW models generated with a Keating-type potential \cite{pandey2016inversion,barkema2000high}